ic3top/Vue-path/movies/README.md

 * Top 250 movies
 * Pagination
 * General-info window with additional information taken from API
+* Cool background

 ## TODO list:
-* Fix bug with route and pagination
-* Fix footer
+* Pin footer to the bottom

 ## Status
-Project is: _in-progress_
+Project is: _almost-finished_